zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 called by a plugin manager to undo the effects of loading that plugin.

 A plugin manager can implement its own tracking of changes made by a plugin so this is in general optional.
-However, to properly unload e.g. a prompt, detailed tracking (easy to do by the plugin creator) can provide better, predictable results.
+However, to properly unload e.g. a prompt, dedicated tracking (easy to do for the plugin creator) can provide better, predictable results.
 Any special, uncommon effects of loading a plugin are possible to undo only by a dedicated function.

 However, an interesting compromise approach is available – to withdraw only the special effects of loading a plugin via the dedicated, plugin-provided function